analogdevicesinc/aditof_sdk/bindings/opencv/readme.md

 ### Overview
 The SDK provides bindings for OpenCV through the helper methods defined in aditof_opencv.h, which provide a way to convert from the `aditof::Frame` data structure to `cv::Mat`.

+### OpenCV supported version
+For the dnn example, the minimum opencv version required is `3.4.1`.
+Other examples will work with older versions.

 #### Directory Structure

 | Directory/File | Description |